 Basic Achievement Design Guidelineslink

-You can (and should) be as creative as you can, but there are some concepts that are NOT welcome, such as:
+You can (and should) be as creative as you can, but there are some concepts that are NOT welcome for achievements, such as:

-- Achievements that require perfection all game (maybe acceptable in Bonus Sets).
+- Require perfection all game (maybe acceptable in Bonus Sets).

-- Achievements for dying (simply), or playing bad without any purpose.
+- Dying (simply), or playing bad without any purpose.

 - Achievements obtainable with zero effort for no meaningful purpose (example: start the game as character X, collect one coin).
 It's acceptable if there's something fun/historical/interesting you want to address.

-- Achievements that require excessive repetitive grinding, such as reaching level 99 in an RPG, for no meaningful purpose (maybe acceptable in Bonus Sets).
+- Require excessive repetitive grinding, such as reaching level 99 in an RPG, for no meaningful purpose (maybe acceptable in Bonus Sets).

-- Achievements that rely entirely on randomness, especially when there are extremely low odds.
+- Rely entirely on randomness, especially when there are extremely low odds.
 However, for games where the randomness is a major aspect, it may be appropriate.